October 10, 2013 (Updated: May 4, 2023)

-Shout out to all of the content marketers out there: you are awesome.
+Shout out to all of the content marketers out there: you are awesome!
 You teach me new things daily and blow my mind with your unique takes on industry topics.
 As marketers, we’re naturally social people and come together to teach each other new concepts and share our thoughts on trends.
-Let’s continue to build bridges with industry heroes and peers by getting inspired by each other’s work.
+Let’s continue to build bridges with industry heroes and peers. get inspired by each other’s work, and create new and adapt pre-existing content so that everyone is happy with the outcomes.

 Curating the content of others not only gives them a hat tip but positions you as a hub for content.
-My RSS feed and bookmarks are full of curated posts with studies, tools, lists, and guides.
+My RSS feed and bookmarks are full of curated posts with pre-existing content like studies, tools, lists, and guides.

 Instead of creating your own List of Top 10 Cats, curate a guide of Top Lists of Cats.
 This makes you a resource.
 Curation is ideal for beginners because you’re showcasing the work of industry leaders and building trust, rather than asking people to trust you at face value.